nocproject/noc-docker/data/prometheus/etc/Readme.md

-1. Install end configure Telegraf on localhost
+1. Install end configure *Telegraf* on localhost

+Use search for doc

+>  @google telegtaf install %%name of you linux distro%%

 See https://github.com/influxdata/telegraf